 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Leslie is worth considering.

-Leslie is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Leslie doesn't have a public transportation system that people use for their commute.

 The per capita income in Leslie in 2022 was $31,988, which is upper middle income relative to Georgia, and middle income relative to the rest of the US.
 This equates to an annual income of $127,952 for a family of four.
 However, Leslie contains both very wealthy and poor people as well.
 Leslie also has one of the higher rates of people living in poverty in the nation, with 36.95% of its population below the federal poverty line.